Mutasem470/room-7/README.md

 # room-7
+: Feature Engineering - Student Performance Prediction

+Transform the raw student performance data by creating a new feature, the Performance Index, which combines HW and exam scores to better predict student success.

-: Feature Engineering - Student Performance Prediction This code computes a Performance Index for each student by multiplying their homework and exam scores, then prints the resulting list.
+This code computes a Performance Index for each student by multiplying their homework and exam scores, then prints the resulting list.

 data = {